terencechow/PwnedPasswords/readme.md

 ./build/main
 ```

-This will now process the 24gb txt file and turn it into a 2gb binary file  bloom filter.
+This will now process the 24gb txt file and turn it into a binary file that is a golomb coded bloom filter.
 Again, on my 4 core 2.5Ghz i7 it took 1 hour.
 (Note I have 4 physical cores but 8 logical cores).
-Subsequent runs will load the bloom filter from the 2gb binary file.
+Subsequent runs will load the bloom filter from the binary file.